Kate Middleton Shares the Sweet Tradition She Carries Out for Her Kids' Birthdays

 William said he tries to share these same lessons with his children.

-"On the school run [with George and Charlotte]—I know it sounds a little bit contrite—but on the school run already, bear in mind they're 6 and 4, whenever we see anyone who's sleeping rough on the street I talk about it and I point it out and I explain why and they're all very interested," he said.
+"On the school run [with George and Charlotte]—I know it sounds a little bit contrite—but on the school run already, bear in mind they're 6 and 4, whenever we see anyone who's sleeping rough on the streets I talk about it and I point it out and I explain why and they're all very interested," he said.
+"They're like, 'Why is that person—why can't they go home?'"

+"Being outside and being in nature is such a great environment for children to learn lifelong skills." — The Duchess of Cambridge on her work in the Early Years sector. #ABerryRoyalChristmas pic.twitter.com/HEFGCrBNhb— Kensington Palace (@KensingtonRoyal) December 16, 2019

 Royal admirers can watch the A Berry Royal Christmas on Monday at 8:30 p.m. on BBC One.